Candidate Profile

 WHAT A PALAEONTOLOGIST DOES WHEN HE ISN’T CRUISING

-A general talk about the range of fossil projects a palaeontologist gets involved with including discovering, owning, collecting, preparing, studying, displaying, valuing, selling, exporting and even stealing fossils.
+Listen to Phil Creaser talk about the range of fossil projects he gets involved with including discovering, owning, collecting, preparing, studying, displaying, valuing, selling, exporting and even stealing fossils.

 THE HISTORY OF LIFE ON EARTH IN ONLY 45 MINUTES

-The world’s great fossil sites tell the story of life on earth.
+Learn about the world’s great fossil sites which tell the story of life on earth.
 Starting as primitive life forms in the sea 3.5 billion years ago, different groups of animals have evolved to live on the land and in the air as well as still living in the sea.

 OUR EARLIEST ANCESTORS PART 1: FROM THE SEA TO THE LAND